 Michele stepped on the mat for the first time in 1989 in San Luis Obispo and has been teaching Aikido since 1995.
 One of the highlights of Michele's teaching was the opportunity to work with children age 4 - 12 when she directed a local Aikido program for 9 years.
 Michele considers Frank Doran Shihan (Aikido West, Redwood City) and Michael Friedl Shihan (Aikido of Ashland; California Aikido Association Division 2 Head) her primary teachers.

-In the various stages of her training for the past 28 years, Michele's Aikido has been influenced and supported by many teachers: Tom Elliott, Mary Tesoro Sensei (Aikido of San Luis Obispo), Danielle Smith Sensei, Dennis Evans Sensei, Michael Smith Sensei (Aikido of Monterey), Cindy Hayashi Sensei (Aikido West), and Hiroshi Ikeda Shihan (Boulder Aikikai).
+In the various stages of her training for the past 29 years, Michele's Aikido has been influenced and supported by many teachers: Tom Elliott, Mary Tesoro Sensei (Aikido of San Luis Obispo), Danielle Smith Sensei, Dennis Evans Sensei, Michael Smith Sensei (Aikido of Monterey), Cindy Hayashi Sensei (Aikido West), and Hiroshi Ikeda Shihan (Boulder Aikikai).
 Michele's interest in Aikido emerged while studying full contact, adrenaline-state, self defense training referred to as "Model Mugging" where she taught classes for over 10 years.
-Since 2014, Michele has been practicing Krav Maga (black belt), Kickboxing, and Jiu Jitsu as an extension of her interest in self defense and protective use of force.
+For the last several years, Michele has been practicing Krav Maga (black belt), Kickboxing, and Jiu Jitsu as an extension of her interest in self defense and protective use of force.

 In reference to questions and concerns about human aggression and self defense, Michele likes to paraphrase Dan Millman's words: "Unless someone has the power to truly say no, they never truly have the power to say yes."
 Since 2009, Michele has provided Aikido training to at-risk youth and has presented to local agencies on the use of Aikido principles for effective interpersonal skills and conflict resolution in the workplace.